dpenkler/hp9816emu/README.md

 Make sure you do not have anything you want to keep in "system.img" when using the "Auto save" features.

+The Phosphor setting changes the colour of the screen.

-To hide the Settings menu just click ok OK.
+To hide the Settings menu just click on the **OK** button.

 ### Speed

 The **Speed** button allows you to set the speed of the emulated MC68000 clock.
 Choices are 8, 16, 24, 32 MHz and Max.
 For games it should be set to the standard 8MHz frequency.
-Depending on the speed of your processor you might see some "NT workaround" messages on the stderr.
-This is indicates that the processor is too slow to effectively run at the required frequency.
-The message is normal when interacting with the UI elements since the X-Window system locks out the CPU emulation thread during those times.
+The effective CPU frequency attained might slow down when interacting with the UI elements since the X-Window system locks out the CPU emulation thread during those times.

 The speed setting takes effect immediately.